squid-cache/squid-cache.github.io/SquidFaq/SquidAcl.rst

         OR
 ...
 }}}

-If none of the rules are matched, then the default action is the ''opposite'' of the last rule in the list.
-Its a good idea to be explicit with the default action.
-The best way is to use the ''all'' ACL.
+If none of the configured rules match, then Squid ''reverses'' the action of the last configured rule.
+For example, if the last configured http_access action was "allow", then Squid denies access.

+Consult directive-specific documentation for that directive ''default'' behavior.
+For example, if no http_access rules are configured at all, Squid denies access.

+Relying on these implicit defaults is dangerous because Squid action may "unexpectedly" change when you add or remove the last configured rule.
+It is best to end your rules with an explicit rule that will match any transaction.
 For example:

 {{{
 http_access deny all
 }}}

 == How do I allow my clients to use the cache? == Define an ACL that corresponds to your client's IP addresses.
 For example: